ksonnet/ksonnet/docs/cli-reference/ks_env_add.md

 ### Examples

 ```

-# Initialize a new staging environment at 'us-west'.
+# Initialize a new environment, called "staging".
+No flags are set, so 'server'
-# The environment will be setup using the current context in your kubecfg file.
-The directory
-# structure rooted at 'us-west' in the documentation above will be generated.
+# and 'namespace' info are pulled from the file specified by $KUBECONFIG.
+# 'version' defaults to "version:1.7.0".
 ks env add us-west/staging

-# Initialize a new staging environment at 'us-west' with the namespace 'staging', using
+# Initialize a new environment called "us-west/staging" with the pre-existing
+# namespace 'staging'. 'version' is specified, so the OpenAPI spec from the
-# the OpenAPI specification generated in the Kubernetes v1.7.1 build to generate 'ksonnet-lib'.
+# Kubernetes v1.7.1 build is used to generate the helper library 'ksonnet-lib'.
+#
+# NOTE: "us-west/staging" indicates a hierarchical structure, so the env-specific
+# files here are saved in "<ksonnet-app-root>/environments/us-west/staging".
 ks env add us-west/staging --api-spec=version:v1.7.1 --namespace=staging

-# Initialize a new environment using the 'dev' context in your kubeconfig file.
+# Initialize a new environment "my-env" using the "dev" context in your current
+# kubeconfig file ($KUBECONFIG).
 ks env add my-env --context=dev

-# Initialize a new environment using a server address.
+# Initialize a new environment "prod" using the address of a cluster's Kubernetes
+# API server.
-ks env add my-env --server=https://ksonnet-1.us-west.elb.amazonaws.com
+ks env add prod --server=https://ksonnet-1.us-west.elb.amazonaws.com
 ```

 ### Options